-Izzy here, and welcome to the Tribe!
+Izzy here.
+Welcome!
 The purpose of this group is to give you a place to meet, get to know each other, and talk about what you're learning at holylanguage.com.
 I want you to have a fabulous time with your new community, so please read these guidelines before jumping in.
 (I know, there are ten...almost like the ten commandments.
 Maybe I should have written "thou shalt" instead of "do"?)

 2. DO check in after finishing a lesson with your thoughts and questions.
 We want to congratulate you and encourage you to keep going.
 I also want to hear your honest responses, including your pushbacks and disagreements.
 I'm serious about this!
 This is a place where you can be yourself and be 100% real.
 We're a very diverse bunch (more on that later), and trust me there is room for you.
 So tell us about your gut reactions, your thought processes, and the questions you're wrestling with.